saumilvtrivedi/Data-Analysis-on-Diabetes-Dataset-Using-Machine-Learning-Algorithms/README.md

-# Diabetes Prediction Using Machine Learning
+# Diabetes Risk Prediction Project

 ## Objective

-The goal of this project was to accurately predict diabetes occurrence in individuals using a variety of machine learning models.
-The dataset, sourced from Kaggle, encompasses several predictors related to health, lifestyle, and demographic factors.
+The objective of this project is to develop a predictive model that accurately identifies individuals at risk of diabetes, utilizing a comprehensive set of medical and demographic data.

-## Tools and Libraries Used
-- **Data Manipulation and Analysis:** Pandas, Numpy
-- **Data Visualization:** Matplotlib, Seaborn
-- **Machine Learning Models:** Scikit-learn, Imblearn (SMOTE), XGBoost, CatBoost, LightGBM
-- **Model Evaluation:** Accuracy Score, ROC-AUC Score, Mean Squared Error, Mean Absolute Error
-- **Environment:** Jupyter Notebook
+This model aims to facilitate early diagnosis and intervention, contributing to improved health outcomes for those predisposed to diabetes.

-## Methodology
+## Process

+### Dataset Overview
+Analyze a dataset of 100,000 individual health records for predicting diabetes.

-### Data Preprocessing:
+### Data Cleaning and Preparation
-- Handled missing values, removed duplicates, and performed exploratory data analysis (EDA) to understand dataset characteristics.
-- Encoded categorical variables and applied feature scaling for numerical variables.
+Remove 3,854 duplicates and address missing or incomplete data.

+### Class Imbalance Solution
+Use SMOTE to balance the dataset, improving minority class prediction.

-### Modeling:
+### Model Exploration
-- Addressed class imbalance using SMOTE.
-- Split data into training and testing sets, ensuring a balanced representation.
-- Implemented and evaluated multiple machine learning models, including Logistic Regression, KNN, Decision Trees, Random Forest, XGBoost, CatBoost, LightGBM, and a custom Neural Network using TensorFlow/Keras.
+Test models including Logistic Regression, Decision Trees, Random Forest, KNN, XGBoost, CatBoost, and LightGBM.

-### Evaluation:
+### Model Evaluation
-- Utilized a variety of metrics such as accuracy score, classification report, ROC-AUC score, and confusion matrices to compare model performances.
-- Conducted GridSearchCV to fine-tune model parameters for optimal performance.

-## Results
-- The project showcased the effectiveness of ensemble models and advanced boosting techniques (XGBoost, CatBoost, LightGBM) in improving prediction accuracy.
-- The best-performing model was CatBoost, achieving the highest accuracy and ROC-AUC score among the tested algorithms.
-- A custom TensorFlow/Keras Neural Network model was also developed and tuned, demonstrating competitive performance with the advanced boosting models.
+Evaluate models based on accuracy, precision, recall, and AUC.

-## My Role
+## Project Significance

-- **Data Preprocessing:** Executed data cleaning, feature engineering, and preprocessing tasks.
-- **Model Implementation and Tuning:** Selected, implemented, and fine-tuned multiple machine learning models.
-- **Evaluation and Analysis:** Analyzed model performances using various metrics and visualizations.
-- **Documentation and Presentation:** Prepared comprehensive documentation, including this README, and visualized EDA and model performance metrics.
+Highlight machine learning's role in healthcare for predictive diagnostics and emphasize the importance of accurate data for building reliable models.

-## Conclusion
+## Result

-This project highlighted the power of machine learning in predicting diabetes and underscored the importance of model selection, data preprocessing, and feature engineering.
-Through meticulous analysis and comparison of different models, the project offered insights into the most effective techniques for tackling binary classification problems in healthcare contexts.
+The project resulted in a CatBoost-based predictive model that excels in identifying individuals at risk of diabetes with high accuracy, precision, recall, and AUC scores.

+This model, refined by addressing class imbalances through SMOTE, showcases the significant potential of machine learning in enhancing early diabetes detection and he